Tropical Storm Vicente (2018): Meteorological history

 Early on October 20, increasing northwesterly wind shear disrupted Vicente, causing the degradation of its central dense overcast.
 At the same time, its low-level center had accelerated towards the northwest and was almost entirely exposed.
 A deep-layer ridge located over the Gulf of Mexico and central Mexico, as well as a Gulf of Tehuantepec gap wind, caused Vicente's track to shift to the west during the overnight.
 The tiny tropical cyclone's structure improved over the next several hours, with the storm displaying a sporadic eye feature surrounded by medium to weak convection.
 Vicente peaked at 18:00 UTC on October 20 with maximum sustained winds of 50 mph (85 km/h) and a minimum central pressure of 1002 mbar.
 At that time, the storm was located less than 115 mi (185 km) off the coast of Chiapas and Oaxaca, Mexico.
 Vicente was an unusually small tropical cyclone, with 45–50 mph winds extending only 25 mi (35 km) from its center.
 The system maintained its peak intensity for approximately 18 hours as it began traveling towards the west-southwest.

 Dry air began to entrain into the mid-levels of the system on October 21, causing convection to weaken and the low-level center to become uncovered once more.
 The storm turned to the west-northwest early on October 22 as it rounded the southwestern edge of the aforementioned ridge.
 The structure of Vicente markedly improved while it experienced a brief reprieve from the onslaught of the dry air; a banding feature with cold cloud tops of -80 C developed and wrapped around a majority of the storm.
 Later in the day, Vicente began to be affected by the outflow of Hurricane Willa, which was located to the northwest.
 This outflow imparted northeasterly shear upon Vicente, causing rapid degradation of the system's structure.
 Banding features decreased significantly and only limited convection remained, displaced to the south and east of Vicente's center.
-Vicente weakened into a tropical depression at 06:00 UTC on October 23 and made landfall near Playa Azul, Michoacán at 13:30 UTC.
+Vicente weakened into a tropical depression at 06:00 UTC on October 23 and made landfall near Playa Azul, Michoacán, at 13:30 UTC.
 After moving ashore, Vicente quickly lost its convection and dissipated by 18:00 UTC.

 Impact

 Despite Vicente's close proximity to land, no tropical storm watches or warnings were issued for Guatemala and Mexico.
 An overall green alert, signifying a low level of danger, was issued for southwestern coast of Mexico.
 The threats posed by both Vicente and Hurricane Willa forced the Norwegian Bliss cruise ship to divert to San Diego, California.
 Vicente caused torrential rainfall in multiple states.
 Peak rainfall of at least 300 mm occurred in the state of Oaxaca.
 Rainfall totals of 157.7 mm and 134.8 mm were recorded in Zihuatanejo, Guerrero.
-In the same state, 117.5 mm of rain fell in San Jeronimo.
-Rainfall exceeding 150 mm registered in Colima state.
+In the same state, 117.5 mm of rain fell in San Jerónimo.
+Rainfall exceeding 150 mm registered in the state of Colima.